Your Guide to the Best Tahquamenon Falls Camping Options + Winter Camping Tips

 Rivermouth Group Use Area

-Large groups that want to experience Tahquamenon Falls camping can book the Rivermouth Group Use Area, which is a special campground reserved for groups that require up to 50 campsites.
-It’s a unique and innovative option for tours that are traveling through the Upper Peninsula.
+Large groups wanting to experience Tahquamenon Falls camping can book the Rivermouth Group Use Area, a special campground reserved for groups that require up to 50 campsites.
+It’s a unique and innovative option for tours that travel through the Upper Peninsula.

-The area is described as a semi-modern campground, and it has limited amenities that are available seasonally.
+The area is described as a semi-modern campground with limited amenities available seasonally.
 During the summer, you can use some of the modern amenities at other nearby campgrounds.

 Rivermouth Campground

 The Rivermouth Modern Campground is one of the most popular spots for camping near Tahquamenon Falls.
-This modern campground consists of 72 campsites, all of which offer 30-amp service.
+This modern campground has 72 campsites, all with 30-amp service.

 It’s a family-friendly campground where most campers bike around the loop to enjoy the various amenities, such as the playground and fishing platform.